RooK-Computer/PHrawler/README.md

 - Collisions
 - Jumping
   - Double jumping
-- Joystick/Gamepad-support (unstable/wonky)
+- Joystick/Gamepad-support
 - Fighting
-- Healthbar for players (wonky)
+- Healthbar for players

 ## To Dos
-- stable Gamepad-Support
-- better Healthbar for players
-- End Screen
-- Restart Game
-- Pause Screen
-- Start Menu
-- Player selection screen
 - Level selection screen
 - More Levels
-- Playable on RooK

-## Bugs
-- Multiple Gamepads not working correctly

-## Not Working, But Planed
-- Start Menu
-- Player selection screen
 - Settings menu
 - up to 16 players on one console
+- up to 16 player via local network

+## Bugs
+- Probably a few
+- If you find one, please open a new issue

 ## Wishes for Upgrades
 - Using objects
 - Using "fire"-weapons
 - Character customizations
-- up to 16 player via local network

 ## Controls
-Only playable on Keyboard for now!
+- Playable on Keyboard!
   - Player 1: Arrow-Keys + Spacebar
   - Player 2: W-A-D + left Shift
   - Player 3: j-i-l + h
   - Player 4: v-g-n + c
+- Playable on USB-GamePad
+  - A: Fight
+  - B: Jump
+  - Left/Right: Move Player